Kvilda

 Kvilda (Außergefild) is a municipality and village in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.
 At an altitude of 1065 m, it is the highest municipality in the Czech Republic.
 It is also one of the coldest places in the country.

-Administrative parts
+Administrative division

-Hamlets of Bučina, Františkov, Hraběcí Huť and Vydří Most are administrative parts of Kvilda.
+Kvilda consists of five municipal parts (in brackets population according to the 2021 census):